 RELATED NEWS: Nobody Needs An AR-15?
 These Folks Did

 So if going after law abiding people doesn't reduce crime, what does?
 Simple: going after criminals.

 A big chunk of murders are committed by people with prior felony convictions.
 The good news?
 Those felons are already prohibited from purchasing or possessing firearms, and locking them up produces results.
 That was demonstrated in the late 1990s through Project Exile–-a program in Richmond that took armed felons off the street with long federal sentences, causing the city’s murder rate to plummet.
 It was expanded nationwide under President Bush as Project Safe Neighborhoods, and while the Obama administration wasn’t enthusiastic about it, the current one is.

 Sen. Booker says he's "tired of going to funerals where parents are burying their children."
-If that's the case, then there are ways that he can help stop them.
+If that's the case, then there are ways he can help stop it from happening.
 Enforcing laws is one, and making it easier for people to defend themselves is another.
 Because going after criminals saves lives; disarming their victims doesn't.